truenas/middleware/docs/userguide/freenas_plugins.rst

 The installation will take a few minutes as the system will first download and configure a jail to contain the installed software.
 It will then install the plugin and add it to the "Installed" tab as shown in Figure 12.1c.

+.. warning:: be patient and wait for the installation to finish.
+Navigating away from the installation before it is finished will cause problems with the installation.

 **Figure 12.1c: Viewing Installed PBIs**

 |plugins3.png|